dkozhukhar/game-of-life/README.md

 game-of-life
 ============

-game of life with visual basic
+game of life written in visual basic. little project to learn about forms and vb.